BYD lowers starting price for Seagull electric hatchback

 The vehicle attracted significant attention at the Shanghai auto show at a price starting from 78,800 yuan - half the price of the cheapest new energy vehicles available elsewhere.

-BYD's website showed that buyers will be able to pick from two versions with a range of 305 km, offering different options on tyres and features such as wireless phone charging, at prices of 73,800 and 78,800 yuan.
-It had advertised the two versions at 78,800 yuan and 83,800 yuan during the auto show.
+BYD's website showed that buyers will be able to pick from two different tyre options for its base version, which has a range of 305km, at prices of 73,800 or 78,800 yuan.

 ($1 = 6.9238 Chinese yuan renminbi)